Azure/AppConfiguration/releaseNotes/JavaScriptProvider.md

 ## 1.0.0-preview.3 - March 21, 2023
 ## Enhancements
 - Added support for dynamic configuration refresh.
 See an example [here](https://github.com/Azure/AppConfiguration-JavaScriptProvider/blob/main/examples/refresh.mjs). [#21](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/21)
-- Added support for consuming settings as an object.
-A new API, `constructConfigurationObject`, has been added to construct an object based on the hierarchical keys of the loaded settings.
-It helps to minimize code changes when switching from local configuration to Azure App Configuration. [#49](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/49)
+- Added support for consuming configuration as an object.
+A new API, `constructConfigurationObject`, has been added to construct a configuration object based on the key-values loaded from Azure App Configuration.
+It minimizes necessary code changes for applications that were using JSON configuration file to adopt Azure App Configuration. [#49](https://github.com/Azure/AppConfiguration-JavaScriptProvider/pull/49)

 ## 1.0.0-preview.2 - December 15, 2023
 ### Breaking Changes